 The village off Dores sits on the north east shore of Loch Ness, and is the perfect place for some bracing walks around the Loch, complete with views that take it in at its very best.
 The pooch will love Dores Beach, which begins a circular walk along quiet paths which are home to fantastic native wildlife.
 The path hugs the shore to Aldourie and Torr Point, and then it’s off to the Dores Inn, a superb, dog friendly pub and restaurant.

 Looking at Visiting the Area

 There is so much to see and do along with countless dog-friendly places in Inverness so why not stay a while?
 We have put together a fabulous selection of self-catering holidays with dogs giving you no excuse not to.
 You can also browse all the dog walks in Inverness.

-Whether you are looking for a base to explore the area or a homely getaway, where you can spend quality time with your loved ones, there are modern and traditional Inverness dog friendly cottages to suit everyone.
+Whether you are looking for a base to explore the area or a homely getaway, where you can spend quality time with your loved ones, there are modern and traditional Inverness holiday rentals for dogs to suit everyone.

 Want somewhere more remote or with onsite facilities, look no further!
 Our list of dog friendly lodges in Inverness is the only resource you’ll need.